nightelf37. This is me. Not much of a troper. Sad to say.

-- Character Filibuster/Author Filibuster: When not being a character of his own, he serves as Nightelf37's mouthpiece for his anger at stupid decisions the Mane Six (and anybody else, including Princess Celestia) make, particularly the Mare Do Well incident, their misjudgment of Zecora, not informing him on Pinkie Pie's surprise party, their behavior in the events of "Sweet And Elite", and more.
+- Character Filibuster/Author Filibuster: When not being a character of his own, he serves as Nightelf37's mouthpiece for his anger at stupid decisions the Mane Six (and anybody else, including Princess Celestia) make, particularly the Mare Do Well incident, their misjudgment of Zecora, not informing him on Pinkie Pie's surprise party, and more.

-- Charles Atlas Superpower: Chronicle has a spell that can help accomplish this, though its boost is only moderate and is still below that of other athletic earth ponies and pegasi.
+- Charles Atlas Superpower: Chronicle has a spell that can help accomplish this, though its boost is only moderate and is still below that of other athletic ponies.

 - Chekhov's Skill: Chronicle has a spell that renders his aura able to disintegrate any insects it makes contact with like parasprites.
 He later uses this to great effect in fighting the changelings, though Queen Chrysalis proves to have some degree of resistance.

 - Cloudcuckoolander's Minder: When it comes to Pinkie's forth wall-breaking.

 - Color-Coded Wizardry: Objects affected by his magic as well as his signature "magic horn blade" have a sky blue glow.

 - Cool Crown: Eventually gets an Element of Harmony in the form of a circlet.
 By the end of Tirek's recapture, it's a bona fide one, representing Determination.

 - Cool Pet: He has an armadillo named Rock whom he practices with and utilizes in fights.
 He also has what is claimed to be a wyvern egg, though only time will tell if it will qualify.